“I’ve Been Looking on the Internet”

 - Go and see it working.
 Don’t rely on glossy brochures and internet pictures or what your neighbour says.

-- Generally speaking buy your stove through the person who will install it or at least with the approval of the installer.
+- Generally speaking you should buy your stove through the person who will install it or at least with the approval of the installer.

-- Don’t choose a stove (room heater) with boiler option.
+- Generally don’t choose a stove (room heater) with boiler option.
 You need to do more research.

 - Do some research in to how much fuel you will need, where to get it and what it will cost you.
 Also consider how you will store it.
-It is now very difficult to source reasonably dry wood by Christmas in the UK, so you need to plan ahead (ideally a year ahead).
-You may be able to get kiln dried wood at anytime.
+Will you buy it for immediate use or will you dry it yourself.